Child Exploitation and Missing

 Meanwhile, our commitment to develop the children's workforce continues through specific training made available at all levels of our Training Strategy and is supported by the Board's Signs and Indicators guide which we expect to be displayed for all staff across all organisations working with children and young people in the County.
-If you would like printed copies to display in your place of work please contact the HSCB Business Unit.

-Sources of useful information which have supported our work include:
+Other sources of useful information which have supported our work include: